Shadeira/newstorycode/README.md

 # newstorycode

-# This file consist of HTML and CSS code for New Story asssessment.
+# This file consist of HTML and CSS code for New Story assessment.